efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

    urlFix=False)
 }}

-Regions can be added through the regions tab in FSL as shown above.
+Geant4 regions can be added through the regions tab in FSL as shown above.
 For each region one must specify

 - Region name
 - Root Logical Volumes